-With regard to the rest of the capacity, the exemption application contains a description of the main principles of the commercialisation mechanism planned by TELSF, without specifying all of the details.
-CRE considers that these main principles are relevant, and that the mechanism envisaged meets the objectives of transparency and nondiscrimination.
+With regard to the commercialisation of the capacity that will not be booked by TEGPL, the exemption application contains a description of the main principles of the mechanism planned by TELSF, without specifying all of the details.
+At this stage, CRE considers that these main principles are relevant, and that the mechanism envisaged complies, a priori, with the principles of transparency and non-discrimination.
 TELSF will have to specify the operational rules of this mechanism before its launch.
-In compliance with the provisions of Article 29 of the purchasing power law16, CRE will define, based on a proposal by TELSF, the rules and mechanisms applicable to the management and allocation of the facility's capacities.
+In compliance with the provisions of Article 29 of the purchasing power law, CRE will define, based on a proposal by TELSF, the rules and mechanisms applicable to the management and allocation of the facility's capacities.

-CRE is not in favour of the possibility for TotalEnergies or the companies controlled by it to take part in auctions as from the second stage of the process for the booking of multiannual capacity.
-Indeed, in the event that capacity remains available after the first stage, and no subscriber requests it with a premium in the second stage,
+CRE has reservations at this stage on the possibility for TotalEnergies entities to take part in auctions as from the second stage of the process.
+Indeed, in the event that capacity remains available after the first stage, and no subscriber requests it with a premium in the second stage, TotalEnergies could therefore book, over several years, capacity higher than the 50% that will be allocated to it within the framework of the exemption.